Wear Red for Women’s Heart Health

 - Every day, 300 fewer women die from either heart disease or stroke

 - Forty percent of women requested a check of their cholesterol level

 Despite these advances, one woman in three in the United States dies of heart disease, heart attack, or stroke every year.
 National Wear Red Day hopes to change that.

 Risks and Symptoms of Heart Disease in Women

 Some risk factors for heart disease, such as obesity, high blood pressure, and high cholesterol, typically affect men and women the same.
 However, other factors are either unique to women or play a much larger role than they do for men.
 These include:

 - Broken heart syndrome: This doesn’t necessarily have anything to do with love, although it can if a romantic relationship becomes extremely stressful.
 Broken heart syndrome occurs when stress causes severe heart muscle failure, even though the condition is temporary.
 This condition, which happens more often after menopause, also goes by the names stress cardiomyopathy, apical ballooning syndrome, or takotsubo cardiomyopathy.

 - Rheumatoid arthritis

 It’s also important to note that women can develop heart disease at any age.
-At Western Maryland Health System (WMHS), we encourage you to pay special attention to your heart disease or heart attack risks if you have a family history of heart disease or you’re over age 65.
+At UPMC Western Maryland, we encourage you to pay special attention to your heart disease or heart attack risks if you have a family history of heart disease or you’re over age 65.

 Women Can Experience Unique Heart Attack Symptoms